Dhanuk: Distribution

 Dhanuks are found in the Indian states of Bihar, Haryana, Rajasthan and Uttar Pradesh.
-Dhanka people in Rajasthan claim that their name is a variant and they are the same community.
-However, the veracity of this claim is extremely difficult to ascertain due to the numerous other claims.
-Their claim sometimes seems contradictory to the Madheshi people who are found in Terai Nepal.
-The state has a community called Dhanuk or Dhanushk, whose traditional occupation was watchmen.
+In Rajasthan, the Dhanka community claims that its name is a variant of Dhanuk and that both represent the same community, though the accuracy of this claim is difficult to verify due to competing narratives.
+These claims sometimes conflict with those of Madheshi group found in Nepal's Terai region.
+In Rajasthan, a community known as Dhanuk or Dhanushk traditionally worked as watchmen.

 Culture and tradition

 Oral traditions

-Like many other aspirational communities of India, the Dhanuk community also embarked upon the path of Sanskritisation by tracing their community hero in epic and historic figures.
-This made them find their community hero in Panna Dhai, the maid of Uday Singh's mother in the Mewar who sacrificed her son Chandan to save the life of her infant master.
-The legend of Panna Dhai has become a popular glory tale among the members of the Dhanuk caste, particularly in some selected pockets of Uttar Pradesh.
-The community – which is distributed in Kanpur, Ettawah, Farrukhabad, Manipuri and nearby areas – celebrates the anniversary of the Panna Dhai.
-According to social historian Badri Narayan, the legends of Panna give the untouchable community a cause to consolidate their "caste identity".
+Like many other aspirational communities in India, the Dhanuk community has engaged in the process of Sanskritisation by identifying a community hero within epic and historic narratives.
+This led them to adopt Panna Dhai as their central figure.
+According to historical legend, Panna Dhai was a nursemaid in the kingdom of Mewar who sacrificed her own son, Chandan, to save the life of the infant prince and future ruler, Uday Singh.

+The legend of Panna Dhai has evolved into a significant narrative of honour and glory among the Dhanuk, particularly within particular regions of Uttar Pradesh.
+The community, concentrated in Kanpur, Ettawah, Farrukhabad, Manipuri and surrounding areas, formally celebrates the anniversary of Panna Dhai.
+Social historian Badri Narayan notes that the legends surrounding Panna Dhai provide the community with a historical anchor to consolidate and strengthen their "caste identity".